-71 Although iron is abundant in natural terrestrial and aquatic niches, under physiological conditions free iron levels are frequently very low.
-The ferrous form is only soluble in 72 anoxic environments and the presence of oxygen prompts its rapid oxidation to Fe^{3+} , 73 74 which is poorly soluble.
-Because of this, bacteria have developed complex strategies to acquire this important metal, including the reduction of ferric to ferrous ions, uptake of 75 iron in the form of exogenous iron chelators such as Fe3+-citrate (Silva et al., 2009) or 76 siderophores (compounds that complex the ferric ions) such as pyoverdine (Koster et al., 77 1994), and direct acquisition of iron from other organisms' iron-binding proteins, such as 78 iron- and heme-carrier proteins and hemophores (Wandersman and Delepelaire, 2004).
-79 Because of their high solubility, most metal homeostasis mechanisms for cobalt, nickel, 80 copper, zinc and cadmium are focused on their detoxification rather than on their 81 acquisition.
-These mechanisms include exporting metals by P{1B}-type ATPases, transenvelope CBA transporters and cation diffusion facilitators (CDF), metal oxidation to a less toxic form (as with multicopper oxidases, which turn Cu+ into Cu2+), or binding metals to metallochaperones (Sánchez-Sutil et al., 2007; Moraleda-Muñoz et al., 2010a; Moraleda-Muñoz et al., 2010b; Rensing and McDevitt, 2013; Pérez et al., 2018; Grosse et al., 2019).
+Bacteria have developed a very diverse set of mechanisms for acquiring metals, which are often scarce in their natural habitats, and for exporting and detoxifying them when they reach high concentrations.
+Although iron is abundant in natural terrestrial and aquatic niches, under physiological conditions free iron levels are frequently very low.
+The ferrous form (Fe2+) is only soluble in anoxic environments and the presence of oxygen prompts its rapid oxidation to the ferric form ( $Fe^{3+}$ ), which is poorly soluble.
+Because of this, bacteria have developed complex strategies to acquire this important metal, including the reduction of ferric to ferrous ions, uptake of iron in the form of exogenous iron chelators such as Fe3+-citrate (Silva et al., 2009) or siderophores (compounds that complex the ferric ions) such as pyoverdine (Koster et al., 1994), and direct acquisition of iron from other organisms' iron-binding proteins, such as iron- and heme-carrier proteins and hemophores (Wandersman and Delepelaire, 2004).

+Because of their high solubility, most metal homeostasis mechanisms for cobalt, nickel, copper, zinc and cadmium are focused on their detoxification rather than on their acquisition.
+These mechanisms include exporting metals by $P{1B}$ -type ATPases, transenvelope CBA transporters and cation diffusion facilitators, metal oxidation to a less toxic form (as with multicopper oxidases, which turn Cu+ into Cu2+), or binding metals to metallochaperones (Sánchez-Sutil et al., 2007; Moraleda-Muñoz et al., 2010a; 2010b; Rensing and McDevitt, 2013; Pérez et al., 2018; Grosse et al., 2019).

-These adaptive mechanisms are regulated by several transcription factors and signaling systems that have been traditionally classified in the four pillars of bacterial signaltransduction mechanisms: one-component systems, two-component systems, extracytoplasmic function (ECF) sigma factors, and serine-threonine protein kinases (Staroń et al., 2009; Muñoz-Dorado et al., 2012).
+These adaptive mechanisms are regulated by several transcription factors and signaling systems that have been traditionally classified in the four pillars of bacterial signal-transduction mechanisms: one-component systems, two-component systems, extracytoplasmic function (ECF) sigma factors and serine-threonine protein kinases (Staroń et al., 2009; Muñoz-Dorado et al., 2012).